Hyperbolic geometry and pointwise ergodic theorems: Ergodic theorems for the isometry group of the hyperbolic plane

 \begin{thm} If $U,V \subset K$ are compact sets with positive Haar measure and $\epsilon>0$, then the family $\{\sigma^{U,V}_{r,\epsilon}\}_{r>0}$ is a good averaging family. \end{thm}

 The proof of Theorem \ref{lem:open} is based on the following geometric Lemma.
-As noted in Lemma \ref{lem:convert1}, for every $r>0$ there is a unique $t=t(r)>0$ with $KN_tK = KA_rK$.
-Let $w_r,w^\prime_r \in K$ be the unique elements with $n_t = w_r a_r w^\prime_r$.
-The maps $n_t\mapsto w_r$ and $n_t\mapsto w_r^\prime$ are continuous for $t\neq 0$.
-This fact is geometrically clear, and an explicit formula for them can be deduced from the explicit formula we discuss next.
-We will utilize the following observation on the angular components in the Cartan decomposition.
+As noted in Lemma \ref{lem:convert1}, for every $r>0$ there is a unique positive $t=t(r)$ with $Kn_tK = Ka_rK$, namely $t=2\sinh (r/2)$.
+Using Remark \ref{uniqueness-PSL(2)}, let $w_r,w^\prime_r \in K$ be the unique elements with $n_t = w_r a_r w^\prime_r$.
+We will utilize the following observation on the angular components in this decomposition.